NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-not-too-slow.md

 ---
 heading: Chapter Nine
 title: Bitcoin Is Not Too Slow
-subheading: (Originally published on 23 August 2019)
+subheading: Originally published<br />on 23 August 2019
 ---

 ## The Ultimate Technology Leap